 Two applications for priced purchase quotes are possible:

-The only difference between an unpriced request for quotation and a priced purchase quote is that unit prices are entered for the latter.
+The only difference between an unpriced request for quotation and a priced purchase quote is that unit prices (and tax codes, if applicable) are entered for the latter.

 Northwind receives a sales quote from Leka Trading for the aniseed syrup at 13 each.
 Leka’s sales quote also includes the VAT it will add to the order.
 Northwind edits the request for quotation from the previous example for its records, unchecking the option it originally selected, causing the title to change along with other information:

 Rather than edit a request for quotation when a sales quote is returned from a supplier, a completely new purchase quote could also be entered.
 Neither purchase quote would have any financial impact.
 And a more complete record of purchasing activity would be maintained.